Sonja Morgan Seemingly Attempts To Steal The Spotlight From ‘RHONY’ Co-Star, Tinsley Mortimer, Fans React

 The Real Housewives of New York City star Tinsley Mortimer announced her departure from the show via Instagram on Thursday.
 Her co-star, Sonja Morgan, responded and attempted to bring some attention her way.

-Tinsley’s post thanked her fans for supporting her.
+Tinsley’s post thanked fans for supporting her.
 The seasoned reality star called her time on the show “a fun experience” and insisted that without The Real Housewives of New York City, she would not have met her “prince charming.”
 Tinsley is engaged to the founder of Coupon Cabin, Scott Kluth.
 The pair had been dating on and off for several years.
 Tinsley was very vocal during her time on the show about her deep desire to get married and have children.

 Tinsley’s friend and co-star, Sonja, quickly commented on the post and seemingly took credit for all of the socialite’s happiness and success.